Aspartylglucosaminuria: Genetics

 Aspartylglucosaminuria is an autosomal recessive genetic condition that is inherited from both parents.
 The AGU patient is born with two copies of the mutated AGA gene.
-One copy comes from the mother’s egg and the other copy comes from the father’s sperm.
+One copy comes from the mother's egg and the other copy comes from the father's sperm.
 In order to develop aspartylglucosaminuria, the individual must inherit changes in both of his AGU genes (autonomic recessive inheritance).
 When a person receives one changed form of the gene AGU from one of the parents, the individual is then classified as a carrier.

 Diagnosis

 In order to be diagnosed with AGU an individual takes a urine test, which will show indication of an increased amount of aspartylglucosamin being secreted.
 The confirmation of the diagnosis of aspartylglucosaminuria requires a blood test.
 This helps show if the enzyme aspartylglucosaminidase is present or partially absent.
-A skin simple will also show the amount of aspartylglucosaminidase present.
+A skin sample will also show the amount of aspartylglucosaminidase present.

 Pre-natal diagnosis

 When families have a child who has already been diagnosed with AGU, they have the option to observe the enzyme's activity that codes for AGU in future pregnancy, to help determine if the next child will also have a positive diagnosis for aspartylglucosaminuria.